browningluke/terraform-provider-opnsense/docs/resources/wireguard_server.md

 ### Required

 - `name` (String) Name of the server.
-- `private_key` (String) Private key of this server.
+- `private_key` (String, Sensitive) Private key of this server.
 Must be a 256-bit base64 string.
 - `public_key` (String) Public key of this server.
 Must be a 256-bit base64 string.

 ### Optional